-Today, many health care practitioners talk about the importance of antioxidants in forestalling the aging process.
+Today, many healthcare practitioners talk about the importance of antioxidants in forestalling the aging process.
 Through the years, your body deteriorates due to the effects of oxidation.
 Antioxidants may fight the process of aging by fighting off the diseases associated with old age.
 Antioxidants may neutralize free radicals; free radicals may damage DNA molecules and lead to cell destruction.
 They may also counteract environmental carcinogens; protect against cardiovascular disease; fight sun damage to skin; may thwart the effects of Alzheimer's and other age related disorders.
-Blackberries are among the top ten foods containing the highest antioxidant levels.

-Some possible traditional uses of Raw Organic Freeze Dried Blackberry Powder may include:
+Some possible health benefits and traditional uses of raw, organic, freeze-dried Blackberry Powder may include:

 Constituents of Blackberries include: